CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY•AUSTIN, TEXAS•USA•Goals•2018

-Yes, I believe access to the infinite is found in the primary dimensionless constants where the number being generated does not end and does not repeat.
+Yes, I believe access to actually begin to understand the infinite is to be found in the primary dimensionless constants where the number being generated does not end and does not repeat.
 As a necessary part of the definition of the Standard Model of Particle Physics, there are as many as 26 such numbers given by John Baez and 31 by Frank Wilczek (and others).
 There are over 300 such numbers defined by the National Institute for Standards and Technology (NIST).
 And, then there is Simon Plouffe; he has identified, through algorithmic programming, 11.3 billion mathematical constants (as of August 2017) which includes pi, Euler’s number, and more.
 This use of “never-ending, never-repeating” as the entry to the infinite will be challenged.
 If it can be defended, then there are more connections betweeen the finite and infinite than David Hilbert and scholars ever anticipated.
 More…

 The most-used and best-known dimensionless constant is pi.
 Pi is everyone’s pi, our single best connection to the infinite.
 And, every equation that uses pi qualifies!
 More…

 4. Doublings.
 The simple doubling of the Planck base units appear to generate lattice through the cubic-closed packing of the spheres such that triangles, then the tetrahedron, then the octahedron, are manifest.
 Perhaps part of the thrust of Planck Charge is the emergence of numbers within every dimensionless constant.
 With tetrahedrons and octahedrons all space and time can hereinafter be tiled and tessellated (100% filled).
 More…

 5. Faces of the infinite.
 If not absolute space and time, within these studies, the infinite may be known for three characteristics within dimensionless constants and basic symmetries that define the finite:

 • Continuity.
 There is the continuity of numbers, first within the dimensionless constants, never-ending, never repeating, and then in creating the perfections that are simple geometries.
 Here is the logic of number theory and logic itself.